Levonelle prevents unwanted pregnancy when taken no later than 72 hours (three days) after unprotected sex.

 If you are considering taking emergency contraception in the form of an oral pill, there are two main options to choose from.
 As discussed briefly earlier, these are Levonelle and ellaOne.
 Both of these options are considered highly effective post-coital contraceptive measures for the prevention of pregnancy.

 ellaOne is the trade name of the treatment ulipristal acetate; a prescription only medication which was launched in the UK and licensed for use throughout Europe.
 It comes in the form of a single oral tablet that can be taken up to 120 hours after sex as a means of inhibiting or delaying ovulation, therefore preventing pregnancy.
-It can be taken with or without food.
+You can take ellaOne with or without food.

 The cost of emergency contraception varies depending on the medication you choose.
-For up to date pricing on the prescription medications stocked here at Express Pharmacy, visit the ellaOne or Levonelle pages.
+For up to date pricing on the prescription medications stocked here at Express Pharmacy, visit the individual product pages.
+Alternatively, check out the comparison table below.

 An IUD (intrauterine device) is an alternative form of emergency contraception.
 It is a small, T-shaped plastic and copper device which is inserted directly into the womb by a doctor or nurse.
 The release of copper inhibits the processes that lead to pregnancy and can protect you for between 5 and 10 years.
 As such, the IUD is a long-term method of contraception with a 99% effectiveness rate.
 However, it can increase the flow, length and severity of your period for several months after insertion, and it does not protect against STIs.